DavidGregory084/vertices/README.md

 ### Overview

-Vertices is a Scala library that provides extension methods for [Eclipse Vert.x](http://vertx.io/) which allow the Vert.x framework to be used with the Scala library [Monix](https://monix.io) to write asynchronous programs in a functional style.
+Vertices is a Scala library that provides extension methods for the [Eclipse Vert.x](http://vertx.io/) APIs.

 The basic idea of this library is to provide replacements for Vert.x methods which accept callbacks.
 This makes it easer to use the diverse functionality provided by the Vert.x libraries while writing idiomatic Scala code.

-The naming strategy follows that of [Monix](https://monix.io).
-The new methods which return `Task` are suffixed with the letter `L`, which indicates that underlying task is not executed right away (in other words that it is "lazy").

-Since it's not possible to decorate a Java class with new static methods, replacements for static methods reside within a companion object named after the original class with `Functions` appended to the end.
-For example, `io.vertx.core.Vertx.clusteredVertx` has a matching `vertices.core.VertxFunctions.clusteredVertxL` function.
+The new methods make use of the `Task` type from the excellent [Monix](https://monix.io) library.

 ### Example

-The Vert.x library provides a `SharedData` object in which we can store and retrieve named `AsyncMap` objects.
+The Vert.x library provides a `SharedData` object which we can use to store and retrieve named `AsyncMap` objects.

 Using the original Vert.x APIs we would write code to access this data like so: